reancodes/bot/README.md

-# super-super-heroku-bot
+# G.A.P Discord Bot
-Bot using heroku, 24/7!
+Bot is online, 24/7!